 HealthCity: You’ve been attacked on social media for sharing your views on gender and racial issues in healthcare.
 What do you think is behind those attacks?

 That discomfort comes out in a lot of different ways.
-Some of it is really maladaptive, and even violent and threatening.
+Some of it is really maladaptive and even violent and threatening.
 But I think it all reflects the same thing — when we ask some of these fundamental questions, a lot of people feel uncomfortable.
 And you want to aim for the discomfort if you really want change.

-Are there dynamics specific to healthcare organizations that contribute to harassment or a lack of equity?
+HC: Are there dynamics specific to healthcare organizations that contribute to harassment or a lack of equity?

-Well, I think we are very traditional organizations.
+EC: Well, I think we are very traditional organizations.
 And there are ways in which healthcare is set up to have really steep vertical hierarchies.
-It remains very male dominated.
+It remains very male-dominated.
 People sometimes compare healthcare institutions to the military — you know, we use a lot of military language when we talk about training and how you go through your career.
 That kind of male-dominated vertical structure is the environment in which we know harassment thrives.

 The other part is that there's so much contact between people of all roles.
 In the healthcare workforce, it's a high surface area of interaction with other people, not just your colleagues and your supervisors.
 And then on top of that, hospitals are 24/7 environments.
 A lot of people working at odd hours.
 There are plenty of dark rooms where misconduct can occur and go unnoticed.

-What does TIME'S UP Healthcare expect from signatory organizations?
+HC: What does TIME'S UP Healthcare expect from signatory organizations?

-Ultimately, signing on is an open acknowledgement to the community and to their workforce that addressing gender issues is a high priority.
+EC: Ultimately, signing on is an open acknowledgment to the community and to their workforce that addressing gender issues is a high priority.
 What we hope is that organizations that have stepped forward and declared that this is a high priority will continue to behave like it is.
-With something as a top strategic priority in any other sense, there are resources, and attention, and engagement of the community, and quality metrics and specific targets.
+With something as a top strategic priority in any other sense, there are resources, and attention, and engagement of the community, and quality metrics, and specific targets.
 And we hope to see all of those things from our signatory organizations.